Sign Up for our Email Inventory Updates

 Evan Lobel

-Unique large wall-hanging painting in patinated engraved bronze and pewter with colorful enamels by Philip & Kelvin LaVerne, American 1960's (signed “Philip & Kelvin LaVerne”).
+Unique large g painting in patinated and engraved bronze and pewter with colorful enamels by Philip & Kelvin LaVerne, American 1960's (signed “Philip & Kelvin LaVerne”).
 The LaVernes were constantly experimenting with different mediums and different types of sculptures and artworks.
 Philip and Kelvin LaVerne did a small series of unique abstract paintings which hung in their gallery until they were sold.
 Only a handful were ever made.

 Reference: